Updated on: October 1, 2024

 Why can’t I just use the Chrome/Firefox/Edge password manager?

-While your browser’s built-in password manager may be convenient, it’s just not as good — it only works on the one browser, it can’t share passwords, it doesn’t allow you to store additional personal data, the auto-filling functions aren’t as accurate, and it isn’t as secure.
+While your browser’s built-in password manager may be convenient, it’s just not as good — it only works on one browser, it can’t share passwords, it doesn’t allow you to store additional personal data, the auto-filling functions aren’t as accurate, and it isn’t as secure.

 Unlike browser-based password managers, the products I recommend generate the strongest passwords and accurately auto-fill logins and web forms.
 They also provide additional features like password sharing, emergency access, easy password changing, and more.
-They also work across all browsers, devices, and operating systems, and have the very highest levels of security thanks to utilizing technology such as 2FA, master passwords, and zero-knowledge architecture.
+They work across all browsers, devices, and operating systems, and have the very highest levels of security thanks to utilizing technology such as 2FA, master passwords, and zero-knowledge architecture.

 What is a single point of failure (SPOF) in the context of password managers?